WATER STEWARDSHIP

 Protecting Groundwater

-Much of Ovintiv’s water use occurs during our completions activities.
+Much of Ovintiv’s water use occurs during completions activities.
 The goal of hydraulic fracturing is to enhance hydrocarbon recovery by creating pathways for the oil and natural gas trapped in the rock to flow through the wellbore to production equipment at the surface.
 This controlled operation pumps a mixture of primarily water and sand through the wellbore to the targeted formation at a high pressure in multiple intervals or stages.
-Our wells are designed with advanced planning and engineering to protect groundwater and fresh water zones.
+Our wells are designed with advanced planning and engineering to protect groundwater and freshwater zones.

 In all Ovintiv operations, rigorous water management and groundwater protection are vital parts of this process.

-• An impermeable steel casing system prevents fluids from migrating from the wellbore
+• An impermeable steel casing system prevents fluids from migrating from the wellbore.

-• Monitoring the integrity of the casing and cement system through field inspection and wellbore logging ensures real-time response
+• Monitoring the integrity of the casing and cement system through field inspection and wellbore logging ensures real-time response.

 • Pressure testing the wellbore ensures integrity.
-We pressure test before we begin completions and during each fracturing stage
+We pressure test before we begin completions and during each fracturing stage.

 Any flow of fluids into non-targeted areas would be detected immediately by a sudden loss in pressure and operations would be halted.